A Telco’s guide to 5G: How Telecom players can help their customers adapt

 It is vital to begin viewing the network as a fluid platform for services that support those kinds of relationships with end customers.
 To make that happen, traditional processes need to be re-centered around the customer’s need so that all the mechanisms within the network are geared toward meeting that goal.

 Traditional telecom companies have to become digital customer service providers.
 It’s a mindset that emasculates everything from service delivery to the innovation journey and requires being much more customer service-centric by getting past the idea that operations are simply the network operations center.

 5G is changing the network and the customer journey, profoundly, and operations to0 need the change.
-A better balance must be found between supply and demand based on intelligent, on-demand processes that support the management of digital services from end to end over a software-based network.

 These kinds of transparent customer services will be more complex than the ones offered today, without a doubt.
 Nevertheless, this outcome-driven approach to the customer experience is vital for the 5G telecom future by putting the focus on serving, above all else, the customer.